 Tickingbot is a growing Tampere-based company specializing in software development and software testing.
 Nothing is more important to us than the quality of the work we do.
 This focus on quality makes us the most valuable partner for our customers.

 Our experience includes working with global industrial companies and growing small and medium-sized enterprises alike.
 We design and implement software solutions for our customers - for embedded systems or for system level software.
-We also focus on helping our customers to navigate the challenges of software testing and training internal testing experts within organizations.
+We also focus on helping our customers to navigate the challenges of software testing.

-We often work as members of a customer’s internal development team.
-Moving forward, our target is to increasingly relieve companies of the burden of managing software projects.
+We often work as members of a customer’s internal development team as a consultant.
+We also do software projects.

 Tickingbot was founded in 2016.
 We are a group of regular people who value fairness – this is manifested in the way we work with our customers and our employees.
 We want Tickingbot to be a great place to work for current and future colleagues!

 Tickingbot has extensive experience in designing and programming embedded systems and system-level solutions.
 With our expertise, we strive to find solutions to even the most difficult problems.
 Our experience in software architecture design helps our customers to make the right technology choices.
-We also take care of end-to-end systems projects or, if you prefer, parts of projects.
+The high quality of our work and the suitability of the software to the specific needs of our customers are important for us.

 Our leading expert in the field is Tuukka Tikkanen, LinkedIn